AryanTommer/OFFICEappstore/docs/restapi.rst

     ]

 hasRelease
-    boolean flag that indicates if the Nextcloud release is officially out yet isSupported
+    boolean flag that indicates if the TechKiteOFFICE release is officially out yet isSupported
-    boolean flag that indicates if the Nextcloud is officially supported
+    boolean flag that indicates if the TechKiteOFFICE is officially supported

 .. _api-all-compatible-releases:

-Get All Apps and Releases Compatible with a Nextcloud Version
+Get All Apps and Releases Compatible with a TechKiteOFFICE Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This route will return all releases to display inside Nextcloud's apps admin area filtered by the releases which are marked as compatible with the platforms version.
+This route will return all releases to display inside TechKiteOFFICE's apps admin area filtered by the releases which are marked as compatible with the platforms version.

 * **Url**: GET /api/v1/platform/{**platform-version**}/apps.json
 * **Url parameters**: